Most popular blogs of 2019

+We're very proud to share people's personal experiences of mental health problems.
 We try and cover a range of topics related to mental health, in the hope that the stories resonate with other supporters, or people in need of support, and that they provide some practical tips, or just reassurance, that others can take away.
-We've published almost 100 of your stories over the course of 2018, and these are the top five most read:

 Information & Support